19.5 Duplicate Files

-A simple trick to find duplicates is to calculate a MD5 signature for a file, and to the use that signature to find duplicates of the file, knowing that in general a mapping of the contents of a file to a signature is a unique mapping - the signature is unique for different files.
+A simple trick to find duplicates is to calculate a MD5 signature or hash for a file, and to the use that signature to find duplicates of the file, knowing that in general a mapping of the contents of a file to a signature is a unique mapping - the signature is different for different files.

 The fdupes package provides the fdupes command that incorporates the use of the MD5 signature within a more thorough pipeline to guarantee the files are duplicates.
 The pipeline for checking for duplicate files begins with a file size comparison, a partial MD5 signature comparison, a full MD5 signature comparison, and then a byte-to-byte comparison.